juju988/pytest_notes/README.md

 * Many projects (e.g. Black, coverage.py, tox, pytest) allow you to specify their configurations in the `pyproject.toml` file.

 ## Monkeypatching
-Override a function of an object such that it returns what you want it to.
+Override a function of an object such that it returns what you want it to. `monkeypatch` is a built-in fixture.
 Example below of overriding a Stripe payment processor so that no actual call is made. `monkeypatch.setattr` arguments are object, method, return value (return value could also be a call to another method which returns something).

     def charge_customer(amount):
         response = Stripe(charge(amount))